 Almost any long stretch of road in America boasts its own ghost story.
-From undead women thumbing rides only to disappear in the back seat, to phantom dogs, cats, and even cars.
+From undead women thumbing rides only to disappear in the back seat to phantom dogs, cats, and even cars.
 What you may not have heard of, however, are the Ghost Trees on the 17-Mile Drive tour, California.

 The Ghost Story

-This ghost story starts on a scenic stretch of the PCH (Pacific Coast Highway), known at the 17-Mile Drive.
+This ghost story starts on a scenic stretch of the PCH (Pacific Coast Highway), known as the 17-Mile Drive.
 The 17-Mile Drive tour skates through Pebble Beach, and Pacific Grove, closely hugging the coast of the Monterey Peninsula.
-Beauty may be in the eye of the beholder, but cruising past the dramatic seaside cliffs, lush forests and white sand beaches might be one of America’s most stunning sights.
+Beauty may be in the eye of the beholder, but cruising past the dramatic seaside cliffs, lush forests, and white sand beaches might be one of America’s most stunning sights.

-It might be easy to pass by Pescadero Point, during your tour of California.
+It might be easy to pass by Pescadero Point during your tour of California.
 After all, what’s another rocky, flower-studded cliffside tumbling down to a magnificent beach?
 But there is a reason why Pescadero Point is now often just called “Ghost Trees.”

 Calling to mind the gnarled hands of witches and goblins reaching up to the heavens, the silhouettes of a multitude of dead cypress trees give Pescadero Point its haunting byname.
 The few living cypress trees that remain will soon join the army of the dead on the point, along with many of the cypress trees in all of California.
 A dual threat of bark beetles and Cypress disease is projected to nearly wipe out most of the state’s cypress trees within the next two decades.

 Despite their impending or present doom, the Ghost trees are a beautiful sight, by day.
-The naturally curving and twisting wood of seaside cypress has been polished and smoothed by the wind and bleached to a bone-white by the sun and salt-air.
+The naturally curving and twisting wood of seaside cypress has been polished and smoothed by the wind and bleached to a bone-white by the sun and salt air.
 These trees’ flair for the dramatic might explain why a few miles down Route 1 stands the most photographed tree in America: the Lone Cypress.
 This photogenic tree might be lonely, but at least it’s still alive.
-Perched on a rocky, granite outcropping, the tree is something of an American Icon.
+Perched on a rocky, granite outcropping, the tree is an American Icon.
 Make sure to book your 17 Mile Drive tour today.

 Like all divas that have captured the national imagination, this tree has a story to tell.
 It is estimated that the Lone Cypress may be as old as 250 years, and it has its battle scars to prove it.
 Now held in place and supported by aluminum cables, the Lone Cypress is marked by burns from an unknown fire.
-Twisted by the wind it’s gnarled roots reach ever deeper for purchase in its seemingly unlivable resting place.
+Twisted by the wind, its gnarled roots reach ever deeper for purchase in its seemingly unlivable resting place.

 17 Mile Drive Tour